 2. Determine the effective date that applies to your institution for CECL implementation.
-Below is a chart included in the FAQs that shows when various institutions are required to begin using the standard for regulatory reporting:
+Below is a chart that shows when various institutions are required to begin using the standard for regulatory reporting:

 3. Determine what steps are needed to implement the new accounting standard, and determine the timing required.
 Sageworks has provided examples of implementation timelines based on the various deadlines affecting financial institutions.